 This association of fire with Irithyll’s holy knights predates the Pontiff, but their use of it says much about their collaboration with Sulyvahn.
 What better way to entice holy warriors to your cause than to give them access to the fire they so revere, specifically one that never goes out?
 Would they not drool at the thought of actually wielding such a fantastical flame previously existing only in their wildest dreams?
 Apparently yes, as the witches gladly hoist up the fire while leading processions patrolling the city streets.
 Furthermore, the description for the Immolation Tinder affirms their affinity for it, noting the irony of holy knights being quickly captivated by a fire of sin.
 They were so enthralled by the Pontiff’s gift that they were willing to use sorcery, a practice frowned upon in holy circles.
 But if their chief god was a sorcerer, why not them?
 In many ways, Gwyndolin’s idiosyncrasies created openings for Sulyvahn to exploit.

-Fire of Sin hoisted up by witches, cold ghosts of Irithyll.
+Fire of Sin raised up by the witches, cold ghosts of Irithyll.

 It is both a sorcery staff and a weapon, always clad in fire, and never burns out.

 Battle Art is “Stake”.
-The flame that it is clad in crawls across the land and condemns the target to the stake.
+Makes the flame it is clad in crawl across the land and condemn the target to the stake.

 The militant arm of the church wasn’t alone.
 Although ordained as holy men, every clergyman from Irithyll that we learn about practices sorcery.
 This reliance on reasoning over faith is highly unusual for the Way of White as the description for Caitha’s Chime duly reminds us, and it too can be directly linked to Sulyvahn.
 The Greatsword of Judgment appropriately represents the judgment of the moon, but the description notes it to be closer to sorcery than the heavenly body.
 This on its face is extraneous.
 Of course the moon’s power would be expressed through the lens of an established school of magic.
 This is true with the Moonlight Greatsword as much as any other weapon drawing on certain elemental powers.
 But, this is in context of the Darkmoon’s association with vengeance and thus justice, which has normally been expressed via miracles and faith rather than sorcery.
 Moreover, the sorcery’s aforementioned dark blue hue being darker than the Darkmoon implies that it derives very little of its power from the lunar body.
 If the Pontiff’s true nature is that of a sorcerer masquerading as a holy man of the moon, then is it really a surprise that such hypocrisy spread to his underlings?